OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-06.md

 ## 2 Samuel 6:23

-And Michal the daughter of Saul had no child to the day of her death.
+And Michal, the daughter of Saul, remained childless throughout her life.